OfficialBishal/Face-Detection-tracking-and-recognition-using-opencv-python-and-Arduino/README.md

 ||| Watch photos folder for more understanding. |||

->> For beginners know what these are: OpenCV, Python, Haar Cascade, Arduino, Servo Motors, Greyscale...
+>> For beginners know what these are: OpenCV, Python, Haar Cascade, Arduino, Servo Motors, Greyscale, numpy...

 References: